TCP-Lab/handbook/handbook/content/docs/project_structure/structuring_a_project.md

 By the definition above, as a bioinformatician on a project, you will most commonly deal with:
 - Input Data:
   - Raw Data from (wet) colleagues (e.g. images, `.csv`, `.xslx`, text files);
-  - Data from remote repositories (usually trough Application Programming Interfaces, APIs);
+  - Data from remote repositories (usually fetched trough Application Programming Interfaces, APIs);
 - Code:
   - Scripts, tools and similar programs that will need to run to produce some output data.
 - Output data: